jdersch/PERQemu/PERQemu/Readme.txt

 Workaround:  On Windows, enable "legacy mode" in the console Properties.
 This seems to fix some of the glitches but it's still a mess.
 Mac and Linux terminal applications don't tend to misbehave as badly.
 Hitting ^L now clears and resets the window in case things are messy.
+[This is kinda broken at the moment and is being looked into.]

 2. Minimizing the Display window makes it disappear for good / very difficult